-If you're looking for Oracle OAF Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for Oracle OAF Interview Questions for Experienced or Freshers, you are in the right place.
 There are a lot of opportunities from many reputed companies in the world.
 According to research, Oracle OAF has a market share of about 0.4%.
 So, You still have the opportunity to move ahead in your career in Oracle OAF Development.
-Mindmajix offers Advanced Oracle OAF Interview Questions 2019 that helps you in cracking your interview & acquire dream career as Oracle OAF Developer.
+Mindmajix offers Advanced Oracle OAF Interview Questions 2021 that help you in cracking your interview & acquire a dream career as Oracle OAF Developer.

 Ans: The controller is the java file and can be associated with a complete OAF page or to a specific region.